 Our lessons cater for both auditory and visual-spatial learners that enjoy that level of engagement during the classes.
 Rather than working on their own, the students work with a fun group dynamic focused on creative expression.
 Our program is designed to incite interest and passion for reading and writing, to motivate students to retain learned skills for future success.

 Is there any homework?
 How are you different to other reading and writing classes?

 No, Leap into Literacy does not require any homework.
 If the student would like to continue their writing at home, we are more than happy to look at it the following week for assistance and feedback but this is not a requirement.
 We are different to other tutoring centres in the way that we do not run a worksheet-based program, but rather believe that children learn best when they are engaged and motivated by their own creative thinking.
 Our classes really try to instil a lifelong love of literacy through “Reading, Writing, and Creativity!”

-Our centre is located in Drummoyne which services many areas in the Inner West and inner-city area, including: Drummoyne, Five Dock, Russell Lea, Leichhardt, Haberfield, Abbotsford, Chiswick, Concord, Croydon, Burwood, Gladesville, Hunters Hill, Glebe, and other locations.
+Our centres are located in Drummoyne and Balmain which service many areas in the Inner West and inner-city area, including: Drummoyne, Five Dock, Russell Lea, Leichhardt, Haberfield, Abbotsford, Chiswick, Concord, Croydon, Burwood, Gladesville, Hunters Hill, Glebe, and other locations.
 We have students coming from all areas of Sydney for our Saturday classes.
-Our Birchgrove location is perfect for students in Birchgrove, Balmain, Rozelle, and inner-city areas.
+Our Balmain location is perfect for students in Birchgrove, Rozelle, and inner-city areas.
 Our Chatswood location helps to service the North Shore and North Sydney areas, such as: Chatswood, Lane Cove, Artarmon, Lindfield, Forestville, and other locations.